Squarespace vs GoDaddy: Which One's Actually Worth It in 2026?

 Best For

-Sleek, minimalist, and highly aesthetic.
+Sleek, minimalist, highly aesthetic templates.

 Ease of Use

-Drag-and-drop simplicity, beginner-friendly.
+Drag-and-drop editor, beginner-friendly.

-Easy, but limited on creative control.
+Easy setup, but limited creative control.

 Hosting